Raven – AKC$450.00 Available / Female

 Are you looking for a dog that plays well with children, shows high levels of intelligence, and displays loyalty and protection to its owners?

-If that describes what you are looking for, then you need a German Shepherd puppy!
+If that describes what you are looking for, then look at our German Shepherd puppies for sale!

 Known for their loyalty, intelligence, and hard-working personality; the German Shepherd is the second most popular dog breed in the United States, behind only the Labrador Retriever.